 Polish up doorknobs and handles, deep clean the bathrooms and kitchen, and eliminate stubborn marks on the walls with a fresh coat of paint.
 Freshen up the air before a showing by leaving the windows open for a little bit (but close them before anyone shows up).
 Make sure there are no strange or unpleasant odors anywhere on the property.
 A lightly scented candle in the bathroom is a nice touch.

 Your best option is to go with a neutral color or monochromatic palette.
-Your future tenants have their furniture and decorations that will need to blend into space.
+Your future residents have their furniture and decorations that will need to blend into space.
 You can add color back into the room with staged accessories like throw pillows or a bouquet for added interest.

 Nobody likes living in a cave!
 When staging your rental property, maximize the amount of light in every room.
 Open all the curtains, and let in as much natural light as you can.
 For showings, make sure all the lights are turned on, so the unit is bright and inviting.